asmaafawzy/NUnit-DataDriven-tests-from-Excel-files/README.md

  ### Here is an example:

-  - In this example we validate the testcases of the `name` field in the registeration form.
+  - In this example, we validate the test cases of the `name` field in the registration form.

  ```c#
  [TestCaseSource("RegisrtrationData")]